 Brady Krien is a doctoral candidate in the Department of English.
 He has taught in both the Rhetoric Department and the Writing Center and served as a mentor for the Center for the Integration of Research, Teaching, and Learning’s Teaching-as-Research Fellowship.
 His research focuses on utilizing digital tools to examine networks of environmental writing in nineteenth- and twentieth-century periodicals.
 He received the 2019 Midwestern Association of Graduate Schools (MAGS) Excellence in Teaching Award and the 2017–18 Council on Teaching’s Outstanding Teaching Assistant Award.

 Jamie Ritzo is a PhD student in Philosophy.
-Her main areas of research are social and political philosophy, feminist ethics, and critical theory.
-She is a founding member of the University of Iowa Minorities and Philosophy chapter, which seeks to examine and address issues of minority participation in philosophy, with a focus on outreach to undergraduate students.
+Her main areas of research are social and political philosophy and feminist ethics.
+She is a founding member of the University of Iowa Minorities and Philosophy chapter, which seeks to examine and address issues of minority participation in Philosophy, with a focus on outreach to undergraduate students.
 In addition, she is currently serving as the graduate student representative for the Association for Feminist Ethics and Social Theory.
+One of her projects in this capacity has been to relaunch a mentorship program connecting graduate students and faculty members with research interests in feminist philosophy.

 Shu Wan currently works as a graduate student in the Department of History at the University of Iowa.
 His research interests focus on the history of disability in East Asia and North America.
 He also serves as an adjunct researcher in the Research Center for Social History of Medicine at Shaanxi Normal University in China, a book review editor in multiple academic journals in China, including World History Studies and Journal of History of Social Medicine, and a public history writer and columnist in The Paper (in China) and the Muscatine Art Center in Iowa, Academia China Online Magazine and Ethnic Education in China.